Important Payment Information

 Scholarship and specialized awards are issued at different times during the year and are paid according to program restrictions.
 If you receive a scholarship or specialized award, you will be notified when the check is available for pick-up in the Business Office.

-Pell Grant and Cal Grant awards are offered to you if you were eligible to receive the Grant in a previous semester during the academic year, but were awarded the grant after the semester ended.
+Pell Grant, Cal Grant, and FTSSG awards are offered to you if you were eligible to receive the grant in a previous semester during the academic year, but were awarded the grant after the semester ended.
 The amount you are actually eligible to receive will be determined after final grades have been posted for the eligible semester.
 Retroactive grant disbursements are paid at various times during the academic year.
-Payments cannot be made for eligibility in a prior academic year.
+Retroactive payments cannot be made for eligibility in a prior academic year.

 Financial Aid for Specialized Academic Programs